flaxseed crackers

 Just remember that histamine levels will rise the longer the cracker sit in the fridge.

-These flaxseed crackers pair great with my low histamine hummus recipe.
+These flaxseed crackers pair great with my low histamine hummus recipe or low histamine roasted garlic dip.

 Ready to get snacking?
 Here’s the recipe for you.
 Enjoy!